khantilchoksi/Software_Engineering_Assignment2/README.md

   * **Description:**
-    * o	It has components like blackboard, which is a structured global memory containing objects from the solution space.
+    * It has components like blackboard, which is a structured global memory containing objects from the solution space.
 Moreover, knowledge sources, which is specialized modules with their own representation.
 Whereas, control component that selects, configures and executes modules.
-o	Here, knowledge sources independently change centralized blackboard.
+    * Here, knowledge sources independently change centralized blackboard.
-o	Control of the design pattern is entirely drive by the state of the blackboard.
+    * Control of the design pattern is entirely drive by the state of the blackboard.

 -------------------